Malta Global Game Jam 2026

 Where should I go?

-We meet at the Institute of Digital Games, 20 Triq L-Esperanto, Msida on Friday afternoon, 3rd of February.
+We meet at the Institute of Digital Games, 20 Triq L-Esperanto, Msida on Friday afternoon, January 24th.
 The premises will stay open till the jam ends on Sunday evening.

 Do I need a team?